 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 theZoo’s objective is to offer a fast and easy way of retrieving malware samples and source code in an organized fashion in hopes of promoting malware research.

-Since version 0.42 theZoo have been going dramatic changes.
-It now runs both CLI and ARGVS modes.
+Since version 0.42 theZoo has been undergoing dramatic changes.
+It now runs in both CLI and ARGVS modes.
 You can call the program with the same command line arguments as before.
 The current default state of theZoo runtime is the CLI.
 The following files and directories are responsible for the application’s behaviour.

-Contains .py and .pyc import files used by the rest of the application
+/imports - Contains .py import files used by the rest of the application

 Each directory is composed of 4 files: